This page is for organisations, who would like to Restore and enhance nature – through ‘biodiversity net gain’

 The legs are mounted in the same way however they are longer allowing the hive to stand higher, thus allowing longer grass in front and around the hive

-The price is lower and this can be done as the hive is not externally finished off as well as the domestic hives and with the economics of scale with 10 units at a time I can.
+The price is lower and this can be done as the hive is not externally finished off as well as the domestic hives and with the economics of scale with 10 units at a time.

-I you are within 2 hours drive from me, I will come to site and do some training as well as a site inspection for hive allocation.
-This is only viable depending on your proximity to Stansted in Essex.
+I can come to site and do some training as well as a site inspection for hive allocation.
+This is only viable depending on your proximity to Stansted in Essex , or at a cost.

 How long before I get bees?
 Two weeks to to years give or take.
 Once you have one hive filled they will then cascade over into the empty hives relatively quickly over a number of years, as long a rigorous routine of inspecting and baiting is followed.

 What is the difference between a NORMAL beehive like a WBC and a GARDENERS BEEHIVE?